OsiriX-Foundation/karnak/README.md

 ## Build for portable package

-Execute the maven command `mvn clean install -Pjpackage` in the root directory of the project.
+Execute the maven command `mvn clean install -Pportable` in the root directory of the project.

 # Run Karnak